mer0m/oscimp-notes/zedboard_getting_started/zedboard_getting_started.md

 Extract to sdcard (here, to `/dev/sdb`):
 ```
-sudo dd if=output/images/sdcard.img of=/dev/sdb bs=4M
+sudo dd if=output/images/sdcard.img of=/dev/sdb bs=4M oflag=dsync status=progress
 ```

-Insert the sdcard on the redpitaya and power on.
+Insert the sdcard on the zedboard and power on.
-The green LED should be on, and the red LED will blink.
+The green LED should be on.

-Connect to your redpitaya through ssh:
+Connect to your zedboard through ssh:
 ```
 ssh root@192.168.0.10
 ```

-or by USB (com connector on redpitaya)
+or by USB (com connector on zedboard)
 ```
 minicom -D /dev/ttyUSB0
 ```